Atlético Balboa: Almost glory

-After the events of 2002-2004 season Balboa advanced in the rankings of the Primera División.
+After the events of 2002-2004 season, Balboa advanced in the rankings of the Primera División.
 The team finished in second place in the 2006-2007 while being coached by Juan Quarterone and Jorge Alberto García.
-Then, tension between the board and the two coaches divided the club.
-The team, including Colombian player Henry Vargas did not participate in the UNCAF tournament due to losing playoff to C.D.
+Then, the tension between the board and the two coaches divided the club.
+The team, including Colombian player Henry Vargas did not participate in the UNCAF tournament due to losing a playoff to C.D.
 Luis Ángel Firpo.
 However the next season Atlético Balboa was relegated from the Primera División when they lost to C.D.
 Vista Hermosa.

 Current history

 The club was promoted to the Salvadoran Primera División again after defeating Juventud Independiente in the 2008 season.
 Two years of moderate success followed under Guatemalan coach Carlos Alberto Mijangos and Argentine coach Roberto Gamarra, during which the team came close to entering the finals series in both seasons.
 However, financial problems appeared again and after two subsequent years of debt, the club was demoted to the Second Division in the 2011 season.
 It then disbanded and played its last game in 2011.

-After 10 years, It was announced the club would be returning to the third division and in return back to professional football.
+After 10 years, It was announced the club would be returning to the third division and professional football.

+On June 18, 2024 Atletico Balboa announced due to lack of financial support the club would be selling their spot in the Segunda Division.